FRONT OF BACK

 Place Road in Port Angeles, WA

-Releasing Joint Restrictions: Treating the front of the spine
+Releasing Joint Restrictions: Treating the front of the back

 Using the Releasing Joint Restriction (RJR) technique clinically known as Strain and Counter Strain (SCS) can help you improve your skeletal alignment and reduce pain.
-So far I have given instructions in using the RJR technique to improve the alignment of the pubic bone which is the front where the pelvis joins, the pelvis, ribs, and the back of the spine.
+I have given instructions on using the RJR technique to improve the alignment of the pubic bone which is the front where the pelvis joins, the pelvis, ribs, and the back of the spine.
 Treating the pubic bone is the best place to start using the RJR technique.
+Starting with the Horse and Thinker.

 Using the Restriction Indicator (RI) is the best way to find the most precise movement combination for your body.
 After finding the RI, keep it marked but stop pushing on it.
 Use the movement combination listed and check the RI after each position change to see if the tenderness is improving.
 If it is getting better you are going in the right direction.
 Continue checking for the RI and changing positions until the RI is as close to 0/10 pain level as possible.
 Then start the clock and stay in that position for 90 seconds.
-If you cannot find the RI then perform the movement combination as a stretch.
+If you cannot find the RI then perform the movement combination as a stretch such as in the Twister Series.

 The tender points or RIs for the front of the spine are basically on the front of the transverse processes of the spine bones.
 The transverse processes are the airplane wings coming from the sides of the backbones.
 To find the RIs move off to the side of the center of the body by about 1" on either side.
 These RIs can be found from the belly button all the way up to the collar bones.